November 3, 2020

 Your application must include the following:

-The application process can take up to eight weeks during which you may check your application status online.
-Upon approval, you will receive an email containing the in-principal approval (IPA).
-The IPA gives all approved applicants a total of six months to come to Singapore to claim the pass.
+The application process can take up to eight weeks, during which you may check your application status online.
+You will receive an email containing the in-principal approval (IPA) upon approval.
+The IPA gives all approved applicants six months to come to Singapore to claim the pass.

 You must be in Singapore upon the pass being issued.
-You can either collect it yourself if you have a Singpass or you can appoint a company representative or employment agent to do it on your behalf.
+You can collect it yourself if you have a Singpass or appoint a company representative or employment agent.

-The pass can be issued online via EP Online (for SingPass holders or if you have an employment agent) or over-the-counter.
-For the latter, you will need to make an appointment with the Employment Pass Services Centre (EPSC).
+The pass can be issued online via EP Online (for SingPass holders or if you have an employment agent) or over the counter.
+You must make an appointment with the Employment Pass Services Centre (EPSC) for the latter.

-If required, you will need to register your fingerprints and photo with the EPSC.
-You will receiver your EntrePass card within four working days of registering and getting your documents verified.
+If required, you must register your fingerprints and photo with the EPSC.
+You will receive your EntrePass card within four working days of registering and verifying your documents.

-There are two different types of passes that can be used by the families of EntrePass holders to relocate to Singapore.
+Two different types of passes can be used by the families of EntrePass holders to relocate to Singapore.
 They are:

 |